GreatGodson/FinTech/README.md

 ⚡ Three wallets with three different currencies(USD,GBP, NGN)

-⚡ Conversion from one currency to another currency(wallet to wallet) *WIP*
+⚡ Conversion from one currency to another currency(wallet to wallet)

 ⚡ Transfer and receive from any currency *WIP*